 This course is designed to teach the student C++ programming utilizing object-oriented terminology.
 C++ expressions, decisions, and loops within the C++ realm are explored and practiced.
-This first course in a two-course sequence ends with an analysis of functions and classes and how these elements are used in different programming projects.
+This course ends with an analysis of functions and classes and how these elements are used in different programming projects.